webpack-contrib/style-loader/README.md

 divElement.className = styles["my-class"];
 ```

 All local variables (class names) are exported as named exports.
-To achieve this behaviour you also have to setup `modules` option for `css-loader`.
-For more information consult with `css-loader` [`documentation`](https://github.com/webpack-contrib/css-loader).
+To achieve this behaviour, you also have to set up the `modules` option for `css-loader`.
+For more information, consult the `css-loader` [`documentation`](https://github.com/webpack-contrib/css-loader).

 **webpack.config.js**